world-federation-of-advertisers/containers/README.md

-# Docker Image Targets
+# Containers

-This package contains targets for building and pushing Docker container images.
+Bazel targets for building and pushing Docker container images used by the Cross-Media Measurement System.

-## Requirements
+## Usage Requirements

 ### Building from source